Students will compete Monday in MADD Mocktail Event

 Judges are Michelle Muscatello, WPRI 12/Fox Providence; Sgt.
 Gregory Cunningham, Rhode Island State Police; Cpl.
 Wesley H. Pugh-Pennington, Rhode Island State Police; David Mosby, Liberty Mutual/RI CPCU; Chief Elwood Johnson, Richmond Police Department; Anna Greeley, Amica Insurance/RI CPCU; Francie Mantak, MADD RI; and Robert Feltz, MADD RI board of directors.

-Refreshments will be available, courtesy of the RI CPCU and Amica Insurance, and everyone will have the opportunity to sample each of the mocktails.
+Refreshments will be available and everyone will have the opportunity to sample each of the mocktails.